portfolio-performance/portfolio-help/docs/en/reference/view/securities/all-securities.md

 ![](./images/mnu-all-securities.svg)

-This view contains two panels.
-The top panel is a list of all available securities.
+This view contains two panes.
+The main pane is a list of all available securities.
 You can select multiple securities, but only one of them can be active.
-The bottom panel features a graph of the active security.
+The information pane features a graph of the active security.

-## Top panel: list All Securities
+## Main pane: list All Securities

 Figure: All available columns.{class=align-right style="width:30%"}

 ![](./images/mnu-all-securities-all-columns.png)

-The top panel represents essentially a table with all the available securities listed.
+The main pane represents essentially a table with all the available securities listed.
 Click the column heading to sort the table based on that column.
 You can rearrange any column by dragging its header.
 Drag the divider line between two columns to adjust the with of the left column.
 You can rename or hide a column with the context menu (right-click on the column header).
 Adding, deleting or resetting the columns to their original layout is done with the `Show or hide columns` icon (gear symbol top right).
 The default columns are shown in Figure 1; they are also checked in Figure 2.
 Figure 2 gives a list of all available columns.

 Refer to the [glossary](../../../concepts/PP-terminology.md) for a definition and short explanation of the columns.
 Note that the column heading is sometimes different from the field name e.g. &Delta; amount and that several fields are collapsed into a single category e.g. Data Quality.